masonNick/InternetSecurity/README.md

 ##### To start:
     Open Firefox, and go to the settings menu.
     Navigate your way to the Advanced settings, where the Certificates menu physically resides.
+##### Next, you will need to click on the import tab in the Certificates menu of your Firefox settings.
+    Select the root certificate for your self-signed certificate that was created earlier in this project.
+    I will select all trust levels for the certificate that I have created because I know that it is secure and created by myself.
+    You can view your certificate in the list of certificates your web browser trusts now.
+##### Finally, you will be able to see the lock icon next to your Apache Webserver's URL.

 **Helpful References**
 - https://www.netburner.com/learn/creating-a-self-signed-certificate-for-secure-iot-applications/